What is the difference between the Ronald McDonald Houses and the Ronald McDonald Family Rooms?

 We have computers at all three locations that you may use for personal use.
 Our facilities are also wireless, so please feel free to bring your laptop.

 Is food available?

 A variety of dry and fresh food is provided to families at no cost.
-This includes breakfast, lunch and dinner items, plus snacks.
-The Cooks for Kids Program provides a voluntary home-cooked dinner to families several nights per week at all four locations.
+This includes breakfast, lunch, and dinner items, plus snacks.
 Refrigeration and a secure, locked pantry area are provided to each family to store their personal food items at the Houses.

 Does RMHC-KC provide childcare?

 RMHC-KC does not provide childcare at any of our locations.
 Children under the age of 18 cannot be left unattended at the House or Family Room.